ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 > [!NOTE]
 > Throughout this chapter, we'll be testing our setup using only the `gateway` VM.
+> We'll launch the entire VM cluster in the next chapter.

 ### Testing the VM